 *Although some programs may consider students enrolled in 4 credits to have half-time status, in order to qualify for federal financial aid, students must be enrolled in a minimum of 6 credits.

 The Free Application for Federal Student Aid (FAFSA) is used to determine eligibility for federal aid programs.
 Our priority filing date is March 1 for the following fall.
 We recommend that you file as soon as possible.
 Although missing the priority deadline may impact your eligibility for certain funds as shown in the table below, it will not impact your eligibility for Federal Direct Loans.

 When completing the FAFSA, you will need to provide Northeastern’s school code, 002199.
 Please make sure that you list your grade level on the FAFSA as “Fifth year/other undergraduate” and the degree you will be working on as “2nd Bachelor’s Degree.”
 Please refer to the table below to determine which FAFSA to complete based on your anticipated start term.

 |Start Term||FAFSA Year Required|

-Summer applicants are awarded on an on-going basis throughout the spring after we have been notified that they have been accepted into their program.
+Summer applicants are awarded on an on-going basis throughout the Spring after we have been notified that they have been admitted into their program.
 Students will generally be awarded within two weeks of being admitted if the FAFSA has been received and no other documents are required.
 Fall applicants are awarded beginning in early May.

 |Loan||Current Origination Fee||Current Interest Rate*||Grace Period**||Dependency Status||Yearly Limit||Eligibility Requirements|